SenteonLLC/senteonllc.github.io/beta/controls.md

 # Configuring Endpoints

-Once Command Center and the Senteon Agents are installed on their corresponding systems, Endpoints can be viewed through the Command Center Dashboard and Controls can be applied to them.
+Once Command Center and the Senteon Agents are installed on their corresponding systems, Endpoints for the Managed Account will populate in Command Center.
+From here you will be able to begin the Intelligent Setup process to apply policies to your endpoint fleet.

 ## Verify status of endpoints
 All endpoints with Senteon Agents installed that have an internet connection will be viewable from the managed account endpoints screen.